S-BDT: Distributed Differentially Private Boosted Decision Trees: Scalable distributed learning

 Let $T^{(0..k)}(X) := \M{k}(X, \M{k-1}(X, ...(X, \M{0}(X))))$ be the nested applications of mechanism $M_i$, comprising the learning algorithm $\train$, where $T^{(v..w)}(X) := \M{w}(X, \M{k-1}(X, ...(X, \M{v}(X))))$.
 The output of the training algorithm $\train$, which we call an observation, is a sequence of trees $\o{0}, ..., \o{k}$, consisting of an initial score $\o{0}$ and trees $\o{i}$ output by the application of $\M{i}$.
 We write $\mathbf{o} := \ou{0..k}=(\o{0}, \o{1}, ..., \o{k})$, where $\ou{v..w} = (\o{v}, ..., \o{w})$.

-By definition of $T^{(1..k)}$, $T^{(1..k)}$ is a sequence of $M_i$ ($i=1,2,...,k$) where each $M_i$ consists of two operations: (1) The filter operation $\filter$ that applies the privacy filter and filters out datapoints that have exceeded the individual RDP bound $\rho(\alpha)$.
+By definition of $T^{(1..k)}$, $T^{(1..k)}$ is a sequence of $M_i$ ($i=1,2,...,k$) where each $M_i$ consists of two operations: (1) The filter operation $\filter$ that applies the privacy filter and filters out data points that have exceeded the individual RDP bound $\rho(\alpha)$.
 (2) The mechanism $\single{i}$ that trains a tree on the filtered dataset.

-In ~\Cref{thm:train_single_tree_individual_rdp} we bound the individual RDP privacy losses for $\single{i}$, so our filter is correct, i.e. it will always filter out data points that have exceeded the individual RDP bound $\rho(\alpha)$.
+In ~\Cref{thm:train_single_tree_irdp_main_body} we bound the individual RDP privacy losses for $\single{i}$, so our filter is correct, i.e. it will always filter out data points that have exceeded the individual RDP bound $\rho(\alpha)$.
 By ~\Cref{thm:adaptive_composition_individual_privacy} the sequence of mechanisms $T^{(1..k)}$ then satisfies the following RDP bound

 \end{proof}